-In the present paper, our algorithm is applied to SEMt images for CCL material, where we detect the first and last occurrences of individual substructures by analysing the variation of grey intensities in z-direction.
-The algorithm is validated by comparing its segmentation results with those obtained by thresholding methods and by a manual segmentation approach (Thiele et al., 2011), which is both subjective and time consuming.
+In the present paper, our algorithm is applied to FIB-SEM images for CCL material, where we detect the first and last occurrences of individual substructures by analysing the variation of grey intensities in z-direction.
+This idea is inspired of the way images are obtained by FIB-SEM tomography and seeks to eliminate shine-through artefacts as mentioned above.
+The algorithm is validated by comparing its segmentation results with those obtained by thresholding methods and by a manual segmentation approach [11], which is both subjective and time consuming.
+Besides that we apply our algorithm to an additional data sample, which serves as a validation for its flexibility and its potential to work for different scenarios.

 The paper is organized as follows.
-We first describe the material and image data that is used as an example of application of our approach.
-Then, we introduce our method of automatic image segmentation.
-Subsequently, we discuss the obtained segmentation results and compare them to those which have been received by global thresholding and manual segmentation, respectively.
-A final section concludes and gives an outlook to possible future research.
+In Section 2, we describe the material and image data that is used as an example of application of our approach.
+In the following Section 3 we introduce our method of automatic image segmentation.
+In Section 4, we discuss the obtained segmentation results and compare them to those which have been received by global thresholding and manual segmentation, respectively.
+Finally, in Section 5 we provide a conclusion and give an outlook to possible future research.